APPLICATIONS FOR FALL 2014 ENROLLMENT ARE NOW BEING ACCEPTED.

 - Resume / CV (Curriculum Vitae)

 - Letters of Recommendation: You are required to submit three letters of recommendation, at least two of which should be from former teachers if you received your undergraduate degree within the last five years.
 Letters from former employers are also encouraged.
-Your recommenders must submit their letters of recommendation via the online application module.
+Your recommenders must submit their letters of recommendation through the online application system.
+From your online application click on "Recommendations" on the left menu and follow the directions.
+Recommendation providers will receive an individual link via email with instructions about how to submit their letter.
+Your recommendation providers can be notified with our system before your application is submitted.
+Recommendation providers can also submit their letters after your application has been submitted.
 If you are applying to more than one program, you will need to submit three letters of recommendation for each program to which you are applying.
 Current UVa graduate students who are applying for a dual degree to the Master of Urban and Environmental Planning program will need two letters, one from a planning course the second from your current department.

-- Portfolio: All Master of Architecture and/or Master of Landscape Architecture applicants must submit an electronic portfolio with the online application to each program.
-(Applicants to the Master of Architectural History and Master of Urban and Environmental Planning programs are not expected to submit portfolios.)
+- Portfolio: All Master of Architecture and/or Master of Landscape Architecture applicants are required to submit an electronic portfolio with the online application to each program.
+(Applicants to the Master of Architectural History and Master of Urban and Environmental Planning programs are not expected to submit portfolios.
+A portfolio is optional for applicants to the Ph.D. in the Constructed Environment program.)
 Your portfolio should show evidence of interest in design.
 The portfolio should be carefully conceived, well designed, neatly prepared, and easily readable digitally.
 We encourage you to design your portfolio for digital review rather than submitting an electronic version of your printed portfolio.

 Additionally, the portfolio should provide an indication of your aptitude for thinking critically and creatively through design.
 This can come in many forms.
 Such items as photographs of executed artwork, pottery, sculpture, photographic essays, and weaving have been submitted in the past.
 In addition, we have received prose, poetry, published writings, and illustrated reports as evidence of an applicant’s interest and experience in dealing with design or aesthetic matters.
 With the new digital requirement, you can also embed links to online YouTube videos in your portfolio.
 All of these can be meaningful, and we encourage you to think freely about the manner in which they may meet this application requirement.
 Applicants to the Master of Architecture Path 1 program must submit a portfolio which illustrates the design and/or research issues they wish to pursue if admitted to program.